silentorb/marloth-story/books/fairytale/part2.md

 "Maybe your parents have good reason to keep you here." said James.
 "People who have adventures in this world tend to end up dead."

 "Oh James!
-You always did have a morbid air about you."
+You always did have such a morbid air about you."

 Both of them turned to look at each other in surprise.
 "I'm sorry!" said Adelle.
 "I know it's silly but I feel like we've met before.
 But the